yihao6/digital_diffeomorphism/README.md

 ```bash
 ndv disp_2d.nii.gz --disp
 ```

+Example inputs can be found at https://iacl.ece.jhu.edu/index.php?title=Digital_diffeomorphism

 ### Potential Pitfalls
 1. Several packages implement spatial transformations using a normalized sampling grid.
 For example, <a href="https://arxiv.org/abs/2212.06060">torch.nn.functional.grid_sample</a>.
 In this package, we use un-normalized coordinates to represent transformations.
 Therefore, the input sampling grid or displacement field should be in voxel or pixel units.
 In case the input is normalized, it must be unnormalized prior to using this package.

 ### Citation
 If you use this code, please cite our paper.